top of page

 It includes:

-• TDS Meter- This will check the number of disposable particles in your water.
+• TDS Meter will check the number of disposable particles in your water.
 Distilled water should be less than 5.
 Having the TDS meter will help you check and immediately clean your container to remove excess particles collected in the collection over time.
 Or it can indicate that your carbon filter needs to be changed.

 • Cleaner- this is what t you place in the distiller to remove residue.

-At the time of writing this costs $139
+At the time of writing, this costs $139

 CO-Z 6 Litre Water Distiller

-I couldn't find a 6L distiller with a glass container so BPA-free plastic is the next best alternative.
+I couldn't find a 6L distiller with a glass container, so BPA-free plastic is the next best alternative.

 This large CO-Z distiller was surprisingly affordable at $99 at the time of writing.